 Main website and wiki

-A full review of the website was carried out in the light of the review comments, which were received after the milestone MS220 Review of the website and a new structure for the navigation was developed, together with reworked and additional content.
+A full review of the EGI website was carried out in the light of the review comments, which were received after the milestone MS220 Review of the website and a new structure for the navigation was developed, together with reworked and additional content.
 The new structure is based on a dynamic two tier menu, and pulls out strands of content for new users, existing users, the general public, policy makers and others.
 The new layout has been realised mainly in html/css by an in-house designer and an external web developer, and then imported into the CMS by CESNET in PQ8, for launch at the EGI Community Forum in March 2012.

 A review of the website was carried in PM15, in preparation for MS220 Review of the website.
 A number of use cases have been developed and made available on the website, including a use case on research into dinosaur movement which was also published as a news item, and in iSGTW.
 A story on the LizzaPAKP grid-enabled application, which is helping city planners to manage drinking water supplies around Belgrade, Serbia.
 A case study on hunting viruses using the grid was published in iSGTW in January 2012, and is currently one of the top rated stories on the iSGTW website.
 The Glossary, Staff pages, EGI-InSPIRE's Deliverables and Milestones and other pages have been updated as required throughout the year.